 I started this blog as I really began to take interest in food and cooking – it was a discovery years after literally being “spoon fed” by my mom and her amazing cooking.
 I don’t remember really cooking much while I spent my 23 years living at home (yes much to the shock of many teens today, that was and is probably quite the norm in India, where I grew up).

-I became quite obsessed with food, both the eating and the cooking and collecting recipes, when I moved to the US for my studies, but it was after I got married and had my own kitchen that I started to really experiment with cooking.
+I became quite obsessed with food, eating, cooking and collecting recipes, when I moved to the US for my studies, but it was only after I got married and had my own kitchen that I started to really experiment with food.
 I am a vegetarian by upbringing and now by choice and love to taste and try anything vegetarian in my cooking.
-We do eat eggs so you will find some egg dishes and in here and many cakes and cupcakes that use egg, but I am increasingly experimenting with egg-less baking, thanks to some very inspiring bloggers out there.
+I eat eggs so you will find some egg dishes and many cakes and cupcake recipes that use egg, but I am increasingly experimenting with egg-less baking, thanks to some very inspiring bloggers out there.

 Over the years the essence of the blog has remained but I’ve realized that while I still want to record traditional and ancestral recipes, I tend to experiment with healthy and nutritious twists to traditional food.
-The connection between food and its effect on the mind and body.
-How do we connect this all to the recipes that our moms and grandmoms used to conjure up in their kitchens?
+The connection between food and its effect on the mind and body is a fascinating topic.
+And it’s relationship to the history of food, to the ancestral recipes that our moms and grandmas used to conjure up in their kitchens.

 You can call this more of a food journal of musings from my kitchen and others.
-The recipes here are inspired – some original, some borrowed, but mostly a reflection of my experiments in the kitchen.
+The recipes here are inspired – some original, some borrowed, but mostly a reflection of my experiments with food.

 The Mindful Veggie comes to you from Dallas, TX, now from Singapore, Dallas, TX.